svenpohl/filesafe/README.md

 Filesize is limitet to 1MB (1048576 bytes), you can change this by editing the "MAX_FILESIZE" definition in *filesafe.h*.

-By setting the REMOVE_PLAINTEXT_FILE_AFTER_ENCODING - Flag to 1, the plaintext file will be removed instantaneously - be careful.
+By setting the REMOVE_PLAINTEXT_FILE_AFTER_ENCODING - flag to 1, the plaintext file will be removed instantaneously - be careful.